Chart Color Schemes

 Robertson shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Robertson has a higher educational attainment than broader benchmarks.
-As of 2018, 47.9% of its residents aged 15 and above held university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most common at 28.6%, followed by postgraduate qualifications at 16.2% and graduate diplomas at 3.1%.
+Robertson's educational attainment is notably higher than broader standards, with 47.9% of its residents aged 15+ possessing university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% across Australia.
+This significant educational edge places the area favourably for knowledge-based prospects.
+Bachelor degrees are most prevalent at 28.6%, followed by postgraduate qualifications (16.2%) and graduate diplomas (3.1%).
+Vocational pathways comprise 19.9% of qualifications among those aged 15+, with advanced diplomas accounting for 9.1% and certificates for 10.8%.

-Vocational pathways account for 19.9% of qualifications among those aged 15 and above, with advanced diplomas at 9.1% and certificates at 10.8%.
-Educational participation is notably high in Robertson, with 32.4% of residents currently enrolled in formal education as of the latest data.
-This includes 11.4% in tertiary education, 7.5% in primary education, and 6.0% pursuing secondary education.
+Educational participation is notably high, with 32.4% of residents currently enrolled in formal education, including 11.4% in tertiary education, 7.5% in primary education, and 6.0% pursuing secondary education.

 Frequently Asked Questions - Education